sarika-debruyn/AI_Climate/README.md

-# AI for Climate: Solar and Wind Forecasting
+# AI for Climate: Solar and Wind Forecasting using ML Models for Data Centers

 This project focuses on developing machine learning models (TabPFN and NGBoost) for solar and wind power forecasting for data-centers, with applications in grid management and renewable energy optimization.